Enzo Masiello

-Enzo Masiello (born 5 March 1969) is an Italian Paralympic cross-country skier and biathlete who also formerly competed as a long distance runner at the Summer Paralympics.
+Enzo Masiello (born 5 March 1969) is an Italian Para cross-country skier and biathlete who also formerly competed in Para athletics at the Summer Paralympics.
 He has competed at the Paralympics in 6 occasions representing Italy both at the Summer Paralympics (1992, 1996 and 2000) and at the Winter Paralympics (2006, 2010 and 2014).
 Enzo is also the first Italian male athlete to win a medal both at the Summer Paralympics and in the Winter Paralympics.
 He was a recipient of the Order of Merit of the Italian Republic, which is one of the highest honours to be given in the nation.

 Biography

 Enzo Masiello confronted with paraplegia following a traffic accident at the age of 18 which persuaded him to take the sport of wheelchair athletics.

 Career

 After the tragic accident he faced during his teenage, he took the sport of Paralympic athletics and started to compete in 1990 before switching to skiing in 2004 following his success at the Para athletics.
 He decided to compete in skiing as a new challenge and got the opportunity to represent Italy at the 2006 Winter Paralympics after ending his Summer Paralympics career in 2000.